How to become a mental health nurse

 - a specialist course run by a professional body

-You may be able to join a nursing degree on the second year of a course if you already have a degree in:
+You might be able to join the second year of a nursing degree if you already have a degree in:

 - a health-related subject